MiguelF-lang/PFC26---Antenna-Rotor-Moteus-R.4.11/README.md

 ## **Overview**

 The goal of the project is to track low Earth orbit (LEO) satellites in real-time, using the Gpredict software to calculate satellite positions and command the azimuth and elevation motors accordingly.
-The entire system is implemented in Python.
+The entire system is implemented in Python, as it is easy to extend and integrate additional modules for future features.

 ## **System Architecture**